Endowed Chairs and Professorships

 Norman E. Treves Professor of Biology

-The Treves Chair was established in 1964 from a bequest from the estate of Norman E. Treves, a native of Crawfordsville, Wabash Class of 1915, and who received his medical degree Johns Hopkins University.
+The Treves Chair was established in 1964 from a bequest from the estate of Norman E. Treves, a native of Crawfordsville, Wabash Class of 1915, and who received his medical degree from Johns Hopkins University.
 From 1941 until his death in 1964, he taught future physicians at the Cornell University Medical School and the Sloan-Kettering Institute for Cancer Research.
 The appointment is for an initial term of five years and is renewable.
 It recognizes commitment to undergraduate science education and biology broadly construed, continuing research with Wabash students, and the belief in the importance of science in a liberal arts education.

 Byron K. Trippet Assistant Professorships

 These professorships are awarded to beginning faculty during the period until tenure application, offering them competitive salary and support for their professional development, allowing them to compete effectively for research awards.
 Byron K. Trippet, Wabash Class of 1930, President of Wabash College from 1956-1965, is remembered by most alumni as the “ideal Wabash man.”